kubevela/kubevela.github.io/versioned_docs/version-v1.7/end-user/workflow/built-in-workflow-defs.md

 ### Description

 Sync secrets created by terraform component to runtime clusters so that runtime clusters can share the created cloud resource.

+### Scope

+This step type is only valid in Application.

 ### Examples (share-cloud-resource)